kvcops/one-shot-gemini-documentation/README.md

 # Complete Gemini API Documentation for Offline LLM
+> ⚠️ **Disclaimer**
+> This documentation is an enhanced, summarized, and reorganized version of the [official Gemini API documentation](https://ai.google.dev).
+> It is shared for educational and reference purposes only.
+Always consult the official docs for the latest updates.

 This file contains the complete, single-file documentation for the Google Gemini API.